ChaoticAkantor/CARPG/README.md

  Robogrunts are naturally armored and take significantly reduced damage from most damage types.

- They move faster than normal.
+ They move and attack faster than normal.

 # Xenomancer